brianSalk/blast_practice_data/README.md

 ```
 Gaps = 2/235 (1%)
 ```
-Gaps in alignments indicate insertions and deletions between the query and the database.
+Gaps in alignments indicate insertions and deletions (INDELs) between the query and the database.
 ```
 Strand=Plus/Plus
 ```
 Due to the double-stranded nature of DNA, blast must also search not only for sequences that are similar, but also for reverse compliments that are similar. the Plus/Plus indicates that our match is not a reverse compliment.
-## Tweaking the Parameters
+## blast parameters
 When we run `blastn -h` we get a list of all the parameters that we can use with blast. \
-## blast parameters
+To get a more in depth list, run `blastn -help`
 ### -penalty
 Lets go ahead and change the value to one of these parameters by running the following command:
 ```